Pacifest/Eternal-Hub/README.md

 -This game is mostly children.
 4. Use any form of Dump, http/remote spy.

-## Staff:
-1. The staff are allowed to modify your character in any way.
-2. The staff are allowed to log your Information (Discord ID & IP)

-## Blacklisting:
-1. You can be blacklisted for using/running another script.
-2. You can be blacklisted at any time the staff desires.
-3. If you break any of the TOS.

 ## Script:
 1. This script is allowed to log your user ID (Discord & Roblox).
 2. This script is allowed to log the chat.